Turkey–United States relations: Air Defense (S400, F-35, F-16C)

 Senator Bob Menendez, who had earlier expressed his opposition to the sale of F-16Vs to Turkey, stated that he still maintained this view despite the Sweden-Turkey deal over the former's NATO membership, brokered by President Biden.
 On March 21, 2024, Bob Menendez announced that due to federal corruption charges (including bribery, extortion, honest services fraud, obstruction of justice, and conspiracy) he would not run in the Democratic primary.
-He later resigned from the Senate, and was subsequently sentenced to 11 years in prison following his conviction on bribery and corruption charges on January 29, 2025.
+He later resigned from the Senate and was subsequently sentenced to 11 years in prison following his conviction on bribery and corruption charges on January 29, 2025.

 On June 6, 2024, the Turkish government signed a letter of acceptance (LOA) for the acquisition of 40 new F-16V aircraft.
 On November 26, 2024, the Turkish government announced that it intends to move forward with the acquisition of 40 new F-16V aircraft, but has decided to cancel the purchase of upgrade kits to bring 79 of its existing F-16 Block 40 and Block 50 aircraft to the Block 70 "Viper" standard, opting instead to upgrade all of its Block 30, Block 40 and Block 50 aircraft with the domestically produced kits that were developed under the F-16 "Özgür" and "Özgür-2" upgrade programs.

 On November 27, 2024, the Turkish government announced that the Turkish Air Force also intends to order 40 new F-35A aircraft, if a deal can be reached with the United States regarding the crisis caused by Turkey's purchase of the S-400 air defense system from Russia.
 The United States has so far presented two solutions to Turkey: On March 19, 2022, the U.S. proposed Turkey to deliver its Russian-made S-400 missile defence systems to Ukraine, in order to assist it in fighting the invading Russian forces.
 Two years later, during a visit to Turkey on July 1–2, 2024, Celeste Wallander, the Assistant Secretary of Defense for International Security Affairs, and Michael R. Carpenter, special advisor to the President and Senior Director for Europe at the U.S. National Security Council, proposed stationing the S-400 missile systems at the U.S.-controlled sector of Incirlik Air Base, in exchange for reinstating Turkey in the F-35 fighter jet program.
 Both of these proposals have so far been rejected by the Turkish government.

 Second Trump administration (2025–present)

+Iran

+President Donald Trump said on 14 January 2026 that countries that do business with Iran will face a new 25% tariff.
+This includes Turkey which imports 16% of Iran's goods to as of 2023.